codecrafters-io/build-your-own-redis/stage_descriptions/persistence-rdb-03-gc6.md

 In this stage, you'll add support for reading the value corresponding to a key from an RDB file.

-Just like with the previous stage, we'll stick to supporting RDB files that contain a single key for now.
+Just like with previous stages, we'll stick to supporting RDB files that contain a single key for now.

 The tester will create an RDB file with a single key and execute your program like this: